awsdocs/aws-cli-user-guide/doc_source/cli-usage-help.md

-# Getting Help with the AWS Command Line Interface<a name="cli-usage-help"></a>
+# Getting Help with the AWS CLI<a name="cli-usage-help"></a>

-You can get help with any command when using the AWS CLI\.
+You can get help with any command when using the AWS Command Line Interface \(AWS CLI\)\.
 To do so, simply type `help` at the end of a command name\.

 For example, the following command displays help for the general AWS CLI options and the available top\-level commands\.

 ```
 $ aws help
 ```

-The following command displays the available Amazon EC2 specific commands\.
+The following command displays the available Amazon Elastic Compute Cloud \(Amazon EC2\) specific commands\.

 ```
 $ aws ec2 help